Amgelo563/mob-lister/README.md

 ## Usage

-1. Add the mod (doesn't have any dependency, including Fabric API).
+1. Add the mod (depends on Fabric API).
 You can either compile it or download through [the releases tab](https://github.com/Amgelo563/mob-lister/releases).
 2. Use the `/moblister list` command to list all registered mobs.
 The list may be big depending on the modpack, so you might need to check your logs if it's too long to fit in chat.